elbombardi/squrl/docs/02_design/README.md

 ### Algorthims

 #### Random alphanumeric string generator
-- The random n alphanumeric string generator is a function that generates a random alphanumeric string of n characters.
+- The random alphanumerics (a-z, A-Z and 0-9) string generator is a function that generates a random alphanumeric string of n characters.
 - This function will be used to generate the customer prefix (3 characters), the short URL key (6 characters), and the API key (32 characters).
 - To guarantee unicity, the generated key will be checked against the database, if it already exists, a new key will be generated and checked again, until a unique key is found.